 What is primary market?

 Primary market is first steps for company to come in the share market.
 It is also called first hand market or IPO market.
 Hereby, company issue shares for general public to raise funds/capital.
-General public also get chance to become owner of grown company.
+General public get chance to become owner of grown company.
 Company’s sole decision can’t sell shares to public.
 IPO/FPO is to be approved from the annual general meeting of company.
 Then company will choose issue manager for IPO (Initial public offering) because company can’t sell its shares by own.
 Than, company apply for the approval from Security board for the issue.
 After the approval from Security board, company must publish notice regarding details of IPO to general public from national media.